adammurdoch/model-experiments/declaring-software-type.md

 }
 ```

-A Kotlin mobile library: a library implemented using a single version of Kotlin and that runs on Android and iOS devices.
+**A Kotlin mobile library**: a library implemented using a single version of Kotlin and that runs on Android and iOS devices.

 The developer defines the versions of those devices.

 ```kotlin
 kotlinMobileLibrary {